phidatahq/phidata/README.md

 In the benchmarks above, ~30Mib of memory usage is from the memory profiler, Agno Agents use 66.6 - 30 ~ 36.6Mib of memory.
 Whereas Langgraph Agents use 125.3 - 30 ~ 95.3Mib of memory.
 Langgraph Agents use ~2.6x more memory than Agno Agents.
 When you're running 1000s of Agents in production, these numbers will add up.

-We understand that these aren't the most accurate benchmarks, but we'll publish accuracy, reliability and performance benchmarks running on github actions in the coming weeks.
+> We understand that these aren't the most accurate benchmarks, but we are planning on publishing accuracy, reliability and performance benchmarks running on Github actions in the coming weeks.

 ## Documentation, Community & More examples